toddfast/conga-mokol/README.md

 ### Upcoming features
 - Documentation
 - More plugins
-- Dyamic download and installation of plugins at runtime
+- Dynamic download and installation of plugins at runtime
 - Infrastructure to make writing commands easier and more consistent
 - SecurityManager integration to prevent malicious commands from doing Bad Things
 - Keyring for storing and accessing data and credentials securely